LukeSmith1997/Notes-App/README.md

 # Notes-App
-A notetaking app that uses the terminal.
+A note-taking app that uses the terminal.
 The user can read/write/delete notes using commands in the terminal, notes are persisted using the filesystem.

 ## How To Use
 - Open Terminal and `cd` to the directory.